kasperschmidt/FELIS/README.md

 README for the template matching software FELIS.

-If you find FELIS useful please reference this FELIS GitHub repository at https://github.com/kasperschmidt/FELIS.
+If you find FELIS useful please reference the FELIS GitHub repository at https://github.com/kasperschmidt/FELIS.

 ## Table of Content
 <a href="FELISlogo.png"><img src="FELISlogo.png" align="right" height="180" ></a>